Mirthiya/multi-source-data-scraper/README.md

 pip install -r requirements.txt
 ```

----

-## Running the Project

-Run the main pipeline:
+Run the project:

 ```
 python main.py
 ```

-This will scrape data from all configured sources and generate the output file.

 ---

-## Viewing the Output (Google Colab)
+## Viewing Output (Colab)

-If you run the project in **Google Colab**, you can view the generated output using:
+If you are using Google Colab:

 ```
 !cat output/scraped_data.json